0soft/graphene-django-plus/README.md

         # Make sure only users with the given permissions can modify the
         # object.
         # If the model doesn't inherid from `GuardedModel`, `guardian` is not
-        # installed ot this list is empty, any object will be allowed.
+        # installed on this list is empty, any object will be allowed.
         # This is empty by default.
         object_permissions = [
             'can_write',
         ]

         # If unauthenticated users should be allowed to retrieve any object
         # of this type.
-This is not dependant on `GuardedModel` and neither
+This is not dependent on `GuardedModel` and neither
         # `guardian` and is defined as `False` by default
         public = False

         # A list of Django model permissions to check.
 Different from
         # object_permissions, this uses the basic Django's permission system
-        # and thus is not dependant on `GuardedModel` and neither `guardian`.
+        # and thus is not dependent on `GuardedModel` and neither `guardian`.
         # This is an empty list by default.
         permissions = []